Codexmen/yurrik.com/content/articles/math-functions.md

 ---
-title: Rounding numbers with Math.round Math.ceil Math.floor and Math.trunc
+title: Rounding numbers with Math module
 description: Learning how to use @nuxt/content to create a blog
 summary: In this article I will describe how to round numbers using JavaScript and how to easily remember names of these functions.
-length: 4 mins read
+length: 4 minutes read
 ---

-# Rounding numbers with Math.round Math.ceil Math.floor and Math.trunc
+# Rounding numbers with Math module

 In this article I will describe how to round numbers using JavaScript and how to easily remember names of these functions.